 By Ankur Banerjee and Pushkala Aripaka

-May 1 (Reuters) - GlaxoSmithKline forecast 2019 sales of its fast-growing shingles vaccine Shingrix to be "significantly" more than 1 billion pounds ($1.31 billion) on Wednesday as the British drugmaker outpaced first quarter forecasts.
+(Reuters) - GlaxoSmithKline forecast on Wednesday that 2019 sales of its shingles vaccine would be more than 1 billion pounds ($1.3 billion) but the British drugmaker's shares slipped on concerns about its pharmaceutical business and free cash flow.

-Shingrix, launched in 2017, is an important source of growth for Chief Executive Officer Emma Walmsley, as she strives to improve GSK's commercial performance after streamlining its operations and spinning off or selling units.
+Shingrix, the shingles vaccine launched in 2017, is an important source of growth for Chief Executive Emma Walmsley, as she strives to improve GSK's commercial performance after streamlining its operations and spinning off or selling units.

-"Shingrix has delivered another fantastic performance in the quarter," Walmsley told journalists on a GSK results call.
+"Shingrix has delivered another fantastic performance in the quarter," Walmsley said on a media call.

 Shingrix sales were largely driven by the United States, which benefited from market growth in new patient populations covered by immunisation recommendations as well as growth in Canada and the drug's recent launch in Germany.

-GSK's turnover rose to 7.66 billion pounds ($10 billion) in the quarter, from 7.22 billion pounds a year earlier, and above a company-provided consensus https://www.gsk.com/en-gb/investors/analyst-consensus/analyst-consensus of analysts' forecasts of 7.56 billion pounds.
+GSK's turnover rose to 7.66 billion pounds in the quarter, from 7.22 billion pounds a year earlier, and above a company-provided consensus https://www.gsk.com/en-gb/investors/analyst-consensus/analyst-consensus of analysts' forecasts of 7.56 billion pounds.

 Adjusted operating profit was 30.1 pence per share in the quarter, versus expectations of 26.1 pence per share.